rhrokib/rhrokib/README.md

 <h1 align="center">Hi 👋, I'm Rokibul Islam</h1>
 <h3 align="center">I'm a fresh graduate in Computer Science.
 I'm currently looking for software engineering jobs to start my career in the industry.
 I'm very excited about the journey and hope to learn a lot as we advance.
-I have experience working in Web Development, System Analysis and Design, Artificial Intelligence, Deep Learning, Natural Language Processing (NLP), and Database Design and Computer Security.
+I have experience working in Web Development, System Analysis and Design, Artificial Intelligence, Deep Learning, Natural Language Processing (NLP), Database Design and Computer Security.
 I have built several projects using these technologies during my graduation period.</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">